 If you’re me, you always have one in the freezer, and one tucked in a drawer ready to heat at a moment’s notice.
 Ok, maybe a few tucked in a drawer.
 Yes, I’ve already admitted I have a problem with these things…but I really need the small one for my sinus pain and the larger for my neck and shoulder pain, and…well…its really not out of hand yet.
 I only have three, maybe four…ok five, tops…If you can sew a basic square or tube shape, you are more than half-way there!

-- Cut a natural fiber-fabric (this is going in the microwave) into two matching shapes
+- Cut a natural fiber-fabric (this is going in the microwave, you don't want anything that will melt or burn) into two matching shapes

 - Pin with the right sides of the fabric facing each other